Girardi & Keese: Lion Air crash

-Chapter 7 bankruptcy
+Disbarment and Chapter 7 bankruptcy

 Two Chapter 7 involuntary bankruptcy petitions were filed in December 2020, and no one from the firm, including Girardi, appeared before U.S. Bankruptcy Judge Barry Russell at the first bankruptcy hearing in January 2021 to "discuss the future of his personal assets and those of his Los Angeles firm, Girardi Keese."
-In April 2021, it was announced that Tom Girardi's law office will be sold.
+In April 2021, it was announced that the law office will be sold.
+On June 1, 2022 Girardi was disbarred and ordered to pay $2,282,507 plus 10% in restitution to clients who never received settlement funds.
+Girardi was charged with 14 counts of violating ethics rules by the California State Bar.